 People don’t spend much time on a single website.
 They tend to bounce from one to another very quickly, especially if the site takes too long to load or doesn’t give visitors the information they are looking for.
 This is a problem that can be fixed with well-planned and structured website navigation.

-To put it simply, effective website navigation allows visitors to browse a website with no discomfort.
+To put it simply, effective website navigation allows visitors to browse a site with no discomfort.
 Hence, the more intuitive a web navigation menu is, the better experience the user will have.
 Think of a website as a grocery store where the menu items are the aisle signs.
-Their job is to point visitors in the right direction, helping to find the desired product much quicker.
-The same applies to website navigation.
+Their job is to point visitors in the right direction, helping to find the desired product faster.

-You have to make sure your site’s menu is simple yet informative.
-Users come first; your job is to ensure a positive user experience; otherwise, they won’t return to your website.
+You have to make sure your site’s navigation bar is simple yet informative.
+Users come first.
+Your job is to ensure a positive user experience; otherwise, they won’t return to your website.
 This goes to show how website navigation can have a direct impact on your traffic and conversion rate.
 A navigation structure that’s simple yet informative will provide a positive user experience.
-Not to mention, search engines always reward user-friendly websites, helping them rank higher in search results.
+Not to mention, search engines always reward user-friendly websites, pushing them to rank higher in search results.